TheSteelNinjaCode/create-next-app-trpc/README.md

 - decimal.js
 - superjson

+And if Prisma support is added:

+- prisma
+- @prisma/client

 These dependencies are essential for working with tRPC and React Query in a Next.js project.

 ## Example